|Exclusive feature only in Adobe Commerce (Learn more)|

 Campaign Start Date and End Date must be defined by using the default Admin time zone, which is converted from the local time zone of each website.
 Consider an example where you have multiple websites in different time zones, but you want to start a campaign based on a US time zone.
-In this case, you must schedule separate update for each local time zone, and set Start Date and End Date in converted from each local website time zone to default Admin time zone.
+In this case, you must schedule a separate update for each local time zone, and set Start Date and End Date in converted from each local website time zone to the default Admin time zone.

 Add a second campaign